|

 14. regent

-someone who rules during the absence or incapacity or minority of the country's monarch
+someone who rules during the absence of the monarch

 This page and the links at the left are designed to aid